 However, don’t let your referral bonus or performance incentive program fall into the “large sign-on bonus trap.”
 Focus on incentives that are linked to retention instead of incentivizing quick turnover.

-When implementing a referral bonus program, make sure money is given out after the referred driver is with the company for a specific time, instead of granting it immediately after a new driver starts.
+When implementing a referral bonus program, give the money out after the referred driver is with the company for a specific time.
+Doing so protects companies from granting it immediately after a new driver starts, but having the driver quickly leave.
 In addition, performance incentives should reward drivers for maintaining good safety measures, fuel efficiency, and time management skills over an extended period of time.
 These not only help drivers stay focused on the company’s goals, but also reward them for living out the mission.